-- Contact the MTs and TCs weekly via the digital dossier, email, virtual meetings, virtual seminars, and school visits, as required - Provide feedback on weekly reflections and seminar posts connected to the seminar topics - Observe two lessons during the practicum, one the week of February 1- 5, 2021 and the other the week of March 15- 19, 2021.
-For the 2021 winter semester, lesson observation is defined as a virtual pre-conference, a 15 minute in-person lesson observation, and a virtual post-conference.
-Sample Lesson Observation Form - Evaluate teacher candidates' Professional Learning Plan in the final virtual seminar presentation PLP Guidelines - Monitor teaching assignments
+- Contact the MTs and TCs weekly via the digital dossier, email, virtual meetings, virtual seminars, and school visits, as required - Provide feedback on weekly reflections and seminar posts connected to the seminar topics - Observe two lessons during the practicum, one before the mid-term evaluation and one before the final evaluation, with additional observations as necessary.
+For the 2022 winter semester, a lesson observation is defined as a virtual pre-conference, a 15 minute in-person lesson observation, and a virtual post-conference.
+Sample Lesson Observation Form - Evaluate teacher candidates' Professional Learning Plan in the final virtual seminar presentation.
+PLP Guidelines - Monitor teaching assignments